Isabelle Adjani: Personal life

-In 1979, Adjani had a son, Barnabé Saïd-Nuytten, with the cinematographer Bruno Nuytten.
+In 1979, Adjani had a son, Barnabé Saïd Nuytten, with the cinematographer Bruno Nuytten.
 She later hired Nuytten to direct her project Camille Claudel, a biopic of the sculptor who was the lover of Rodin.

 During the mid-eighties, she had a relationship with Warren Beatty.
 He convinced her to appear with him in the epic comedy Ishtar, directed by Elaine May, co-starring Dustin Hoffman, and shot in Morocco.

 From 1989 to 1995, she had a relationship with Daniel Day-Lewis, which ended before the birth of their son, Gabriel-Kane Day-Lewis, in 1995.

 Adjani was later engaged to the composer Jean-Michel Jarre; they broke up in 2004.

 On 14 December 2023, Adjani was handed a two-year suspended sentence for tax fraud.

-Political views
+Views

 Adjani has been vocal against anti-immigrant and anti-Algerian sentiments in France.
 In 2009, she criticized statements by Pope Benedict XVI, who claimed that condoms are not an effective method of AIDS prevention.

 In September 2009, she signed a petition in support of Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his sexual abuse case.

 In 2017, Adjani was interviewed by Vincent Josse on the French public radio station France Inter.
 During the interview, she expressed her vaccine hesitancy and opposition to mandatory vaccination.

+In 2012, she was swindled out of several hundred thousand euros by Étienne Binant, an associate of Jeffrey Epstein.

 In 2018 Adjani signed a letter calling to act "firmly and immediately" for stopping climate change and biodiversity loss.